layer5io/docs/content/en/meshmap/designer/whiteboarding/_index.md

 Lines and edges are easily manipulated.
 Adjust thickness, style, and endpoints effortlessly.
 Drag line segments to create bends or curves, adding detail to visual representations.

+Tip:To enable this animation for an edge, set the animation property of relationship metadata to "marching-ants".
 #### Consistent Functionality

 The customization tools apply uniformly to all annotation types.
 Changes made within the tooltip reflect instantly on the canvas, facilitating real-time collaboration.